Lynn Simons

-Lynn Simons (June 1, 1934 - August 30, 2025) was an American politician and educator who served as the 17th Wyoming Superintendent of Public Instruction from 1979 to 1991, as a member of the Democratic Party.
-She unsuccessfully sought the Democratic senatorial nomination in 1988.
+Lynn Simons (June 1, 1934 – August 30, 2025) was an American politician and educator who served as the 17th Wyoming Superintendent of Public Instruction from 1979 to 1991, as a member of the Democratic Party.
+She unsuccessfully sought the Democratic nomination for U.S. Senate in 1988.

 Early life

-Lynn Simons was born on June 1, 1934 in Havre, Montana.
+Lynn Simons was born on June 1, 1934, in Havre, Montana.
 She briefly lived in Flint, Michigan before relocating to Golden, Colorado, where she grew up.
 She graduated with a bachelor's degree in English from the University of Colorado and a master's degree in American studies from the University of Wyoming.
 In 1957, she joined the American Civil Liberties Union.

 Career

 Board of education

 In 1971, Simons was appointed by Governor Stanley K. Hathaway to a six-year term on the Wyoming Board of Education to replace Harry F. Hays.
 She was selected to serve as president of the Wyoming Committee on School Organization in 1975.
 During her tenure on the Wyoming Board of Education, she served as vice-chair and chair of the board.